-- 5.10.m.
-Overthrows A maximum of one base will be allowed on an overthrow into foul territory.
-However, it is not an automatic "right" for the player to advance to the next base.
-The runner may advance to that base only if he can do so safely.
-If the runner advances safely to the next base, and no additional plays are made by the fielding team on any other runners, the play ends and no further advancement is allowed until the next kick. - NOTE 1: If a ball is thrown at and contacts a runner and then goes into foul territory, the ball is not considered an overthrow.
-The runner is out but the ball is live and other runners may proceed without limitation. - NOTE 2: If a ball is overthrown into foul territory and runners attempt to advance, it is advised that the fielding team "hold" the ball while returning it to the field of play.
+NOTE 1: If a ball is thrown at and contacts a runner and then goes into foul territory, the ball is not considered an overthrow.
+The runner is out but the ball is live and other runners may proceed without limitation.

+NOTE 2: If a ball is overthrown into foul territory and runners attempt to advance, it is advised that the fielding team "hold" the ball while returning it to the field of play.
 This will eliminate any confusion as to whether or not the fielding team is trying to "make an additional play" and consequently allow runners to advance even further.
-If the ball is thrown back into the field of play, it will be a judgment call by the Head Referee as to whether or not the ball was thrown in an attempt to make a play and if runners can advance further or if the ball was simply being returned to the field of play and runners are restricted from proceeding further. - 5.10.n.
-Interference If any ball is interfered with by any person or object on or around the playing field other than the fielding team and the interference prevents the fielder(s) from making a normal play on the ball, "interference" shall be called.
-Depending on the situation, interference may result in an out or merely place a restriction on advancement of runners.
+If the ball is thrown back into the field of play, it will be a judgment call by the Head Referee as to whether or not the ball was thrown in an attempt to make a play and if runners can advance further or if the ball was simply being returned to the field of play and runners are restricted from proceeding further.

+n.
+Interference - If any ball is interfered with by any temporary person or object on or around the playing field other than the fielders themselves and the interference prevents the fielder(s) from making a normal play on the ball, "interference" shall be called.
+Depending on the situation, interference may result in an out, place a restriction on advancement of runners, or allow runners to advance to specific bases.
+Interference does not apply to permanent, immovable objects (fences, trees, goalposts, bleachers, etc...) or other unavoidable field characteristics.